JMadgwick/echelog-archive-tools/README.md

 # echelog-archive-tools

 Two simple utilities, one to scrape the [WayBackMachine](https://web.archive.org/) archived version of echelog and download HTML pages (containing IRC logs) from a specific channel, the other to parse these, extract the IRC chat logs and store them in a single file using a standard format.
-This also works with logs from the [logbot archive](https://archive.logbot.info/).

 _License: GNU AGPLv3_